-Let me just add here that cubic zirconia is not to be mistaken for zircon.
+Let me just add here that cubic zirconia should not be mistaken for zircon.
 Zircon, which is also a diamond look-alike, is much softer (6.5 – 7.7 on the Mohs scale) and one of the oldest natural gemstones (some zircon crystals are estimated to be over 4 billion years old!).

 So going back to cubic zirconia.